 A kill switch will protect your IP address from third-parties even if your connection to FastestVPN drops.

 Servers and Locations: An unknown quantity

-FastestVPN has servers spread out across 30+ different countries and they’re adding more.
-They were sitting at 22 countries and increased their reach by at least 8 in just half year.
+FastestVPN has servers spread out across 30 different countries and they’re adding more.
+They were sitting at 22 countries and increased their reach in just half a year.
 You can even request a server location and they will add it if there’s enough demand.

 Unfortunately, we can’t find any information on exactly how many servers are on offer here – just a list of countries.
 That doesn’t inspire confidence, but the fact you can request server locations is a nice touch.